UBC-CIC/AI-Learning-Assistant/docs/deploymentGuide.md

 **Deploy CDK stack**
  You may run the following command to deploy the stacks all at once.
 Again, replace `<your-profile-name>` with the appropriate AWS profile used earlier.
 Also replace `<your-stack-prefix>` with the appropriate stack prefix.
 The stack prefix will be prefixed onto the physical names of the resources created during deployment.
+The environment name is either "prod" for production or "dev" for the development environment.
+If this variable isn't specified in the deployment command then it will default to "dev".
 ```
 cdk deploy --all \
  --parameters <your-stack-prefix>-AmplifyStack:githubRepoName=AI-Learning-Assistant \
  --context StackPrefix=<your-stack-prefix> \
+ --context environment=<environment-name> \
  --profile <your-profile-name>
 ```

 For example:
 ```
-cdk deploy --all --parameters AILA-AmplifyStack:githubRepoName=AI-Learning-Assistant --context StackPrefix=AILA --profile <your-profile-name>
+cdk deploy --all --parameters AILA-AmplifyStack:githubRepoName=AI-Learning-Assistant --context StackPrefix=AILA --context environment=prod --profile <your-profile-name>
 ```

 If you have trouble running the commands, try removing all the \ and run it in one line.